Ángel Vicente Peñaloza: Military leader of La Rioja

 Bustos named him commander of his home district, Los Llanos, and by 1854, Peñaloza had regained his rank as commander of the La Rioja militia.
 Rosas had, by then, been overthrown at the 1852 Battle of Caseros, and Peñaloza offered the new President of the Argentine Confederation, General Justo José de Urquiza, his support.
 Peñaloza became the effective ruler of La Rioja, becoming a caudillo, or strongman, in his province.
 He earned respect for his accessibility, diligence, and kindness.
+In 1860, Penaloza used his gauchos once again to remove Governor Manuel Vincente Bustos and appoint Federalist Ramon Angel as his replacement.